Kitchens

 How is granite made?

-The main portion of granites consist of magmatic rock, which is produced when magma deep beneath the earth’s crust cools down.
+Most granites are made of magmatic rock, which is produced when magma deep beneath the earth’s crust cools down.

 Once the stone has been sourced, the granite requires polishing to bring out the depth of colours and smooth off the outlining surface.